 - When we have dual or multi-boot systems.

-- Changing the computer’s domain membership or updating the local Administrators group.
+- We are changing the computer’s domain membership or updating the local Administrator group.

 - Outdated device drivers.

-You can’t use a captured or custom image for upgrade.
+You can’t use a captured or custom image for an upgrade.

 Add an Operating System Upgrade Package

-You need to import the complete Windows 10 installation media for creating upgrade packages.
-This upgrade package will be used to upgrade an existing Windows 7 or later to Windows 10 1909, one release of Windows 10 to later release of Windows 10.
+You must import the complete Windows 10 installation media to create upgrade packages.
+These packages will be used to upgrade an existing Windows 7 or later to Windows 10 1909, one release of Windows 10 to a later release of Windows 10.

 Open Configuration Manager Console, Go to Software Library > Operating Systems > Operating System Upgrade Packages.

-Right click Operating System Upgrade Packages and select Add Operating System Upgrade Packages. (you can create custom folder for selection)
+Right-click Operating System Upgrade Packages and select Add Operating System Upgrade Packages. (you can create a custom folder for selection)

-In Data Source, click Browse and specify the network shared path to the root folder where you extracted source of an ISO file.
+In Data Source, click Browse and specify the network-shared path to the root folder where you extracted the source of an ISO file.

-Review the provided information, click Next to complete the wizard.
+Review the provided information, and click Next to complete the wizard.

 After successfully completion, click close to exit the wizard.